LLNL/spheral/docs/building.rst

 ``ENABLE_HELMHOLTZ`` (*On*, Off)
   Compile the included Helmholtz equation of state, typically used in astrophysical calculations.
 See a discussion `here <http://cococubed.asu.edu/code_pages/eos.shtml>`_.

+``ENABLE_OPENSUBDIV`` (*On*, Off)
+  Install the Opensubdiv library along with the Spheral interface to it.
+Opensubdiv is a `Pixar provided library <https://github.com/PixarAnimationStudios/OpenSubdiv>`_, which Spheral uses to implement refinement of polyhedra for some specialized problem generation capabilities.

 ``ENABLE_TIMER`` (*On*, Off)
   Enable timer information from Spheral.